-Teachers are known for being proficient planners and if you’re anything like me you love opening up a fresh planner.
+Teachers are known for being proficient planners and if you’re anything like me, you love opening up a fresh planner.

 But if those blank pages start taunting you to fill them and you just don’t know where to start, I’m here to offer a few guiding questions and practical steps to get you started.

-Why is this important?
-It’s simple.
 Your students will pick up on your energy if you are excited.
 It may seem a bit woo-woo but if you ever had to teach a lesson you weren’t thrilled with, chances are, your students weren’t thrilled either.

 And while your students won’t connect every single project they create, they will most likely give it a try if they trust you.